mr-rodriguez/Elastic-SN/docs/02-setup-elasticsearch.md

 ```
 - port info
 	- 5601/tcp: browser > kibana ui
-	- 8220/tcp: fleet > elasticsearch
+	- 8220/tcp: communication between elastic agents and the fleet server
-	- ssh: same as with elasticsearch node
+	- ssh: needed to scp files over to kibana and/or other nodes from elasticsearch node (e.g. certificates)

 Generate and copy SSH keys
 - cannot use `ssh-copy-id`. must copy/paste `id_rsa.pub` manually to `authorized_keys` file